 – Browser extensions remain popular because they are lightweight and easy to enable for everyday privacy tasks, even if they don’t cover all device traffic like a full VPN app.

 – Users increasingly expect transparent privacy policies and independent audits. free extensions that can’t demonstrate credible privacy practices tend to lose trust quickly.
+Is zscaler vpn really a VPN? how it works, security, performance, and alternatives for everyday users 2026

 How free Edge extensions compare to paid VPNs